 The use of cannabinoids has been suggested to help with managing neurological and non-neurological conditions.
 Literature on medicinal marijuana is incredibly varied.
 Researchers issue caution for people with PD who use cannabis because of its effect on thinking.
 Because Parkinson’s can impair the brain’s executive function (the ability to make plans and limit risky behavior), people with PD should be cautious about using any medication that can compound this function.

-Some researchers think that cannabidiol might be neuroprotective — saving neurons from damage caused by Parkinson’s.
-Cannabinoids (the drug molecules in marijuana) have also been studied for use in treating other symptoms, like Slowness of movement. and dyskinesia (excess movement caused by levodopa).
+Some researchers think that cannabidiol might be Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). — saving neurons from damage caused by Parkinson’s.
+Cannabinoids (the drug molecules in marijuana) have also been studied for use in treating other symptoms, like Slowness of movement. and dyskinesia (excess movement caused by The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine.).
 Despite some promising preclinical findings, to date researchers have not developed solid evidence of the cannabis benefits for people with Parkinson’s.

 While some results have been positive, the effects of medical marijuana are not completely understood, which is why more studies, especially those that enroll a greater number of subjects, are needed.
 Medical marijuana studies primarily provide participants with THC and/or cannabidiol in the form of a capsule, nasal spray or liquid.